employer-funded occupational pension

 Katrin Straub

-The employer-funded occupational pension scheme (bAV) is more than just a benefit – it is an important pillar for financial security in retirement.
-Many employees still underestimate the potential of this form of provision, which comes with attractive government incentives.
-Discover how you can benefit as an employee and what employers need to know.
+Employer-funded occupational pension schemes (bAV) are more than just a benefit – they are a crucial component for financial security in retirement.
+Many employees still underestimate the potential of this form of pension, which comes with attractive government incentives.
+Discover how you as an employee can benefit and what employers need to know.

 The topic in brief and concise terms

-The employer-funded occupational pension scheme offers financial advantages for both employees and employers through tax and social security contribution savings.
+The employer-funded occupational pension scheme provides financial benefits for both employees and employers through tax and social security savings.

-Employers often have to provide a subsidy of fifteen percent for salary conversion if they save on social security contributions.
+Employers often have to provide a fifteen percent subsidy for deferred compensation if they save on social security contributions.

-Claims from salary conversion are immediately vested; employer-financed commitments usually after three years and from the age of 21.
+Claims from salary conversion are immediately vested; purely employer-financed commitments are usually vested after three years and from the age of 21.

-The employer-financed company pension scheme (bAV) is a promise by the employer to provide employees with financial benefits for retirement, in cases of disability, or for survivors.
-These benefits can be fully covered by the employer or co-financed through salary conversion by the employee, with the employer often required to contribute at least fifteen percent since 2019 for new contracts if they save on social insurance contributions.
-The legal basis for this is the Occupational Pensions Act (BetrAVG).
-There are five different implementation routes that the employer can choose from.
-This flexibility allows the bAV to be tailored to the needs of the company and its employees.
-The significance of the bAV as the second pillar of retirement provision is steadily growing.
+The employer-funded occupational pension scheme (bAV) is a promise from the employer to provide their employees with financial benefits for retirement, in case of disability, or for surviving dependents.
+These benefits can be fully covered by the employer or co-financed through salary conversion by the employee.
+Since 2019, with new contracts, the employer often has to contribute at least fifteen percent if social insurance contributions are saved.
+The legal foundation is the Occupational Pensions Act (BetrAVG).
+There are five different implementation options the employer can choose from.
+This flexibility allows the bAV to be tailored to the needs of the company and the employees.
+The significance of bAV as the second pillar of retirement provision is constantly growing.

-Quick Facts: The most important information about employer-funded company pension schemes at a glance
+Quick Facts: The essentials of employer-funded occupational pension schemes at a glance

-For a quick overview, we have summarised the key points of employer-funded occupational pensions.
-Employers are not generally obliged to offer a purely employer-funded occupational pension, but they must enable salary conversion.
-Contributions are tax-free up to eight percent of the contribution assessment ceiling (Beitragsbemessungsgrenze, BBG) of the pension insurance (7,728 euros in 2025) and exempt from social insurance contributions up to four percent (3,864 euros in 2025).
-In the case of salary conversion, an employer subsidy of fifteen percent is common if social insurance contributions are saved.
+For a quick overview, we have summarized the key points of employer-funded occupational pensions.
+Employers are not generally required to offer purely employer-funded occupational pensions, but they must enable salary conversion.
+Contributions are tax-free up to eight percent of the contribution assessment ceiling (BBG) of the pension insurance (7,728 euros in 2025) and exempt from social security up to four percent (3,864 euros in 2025).
+In the case of salary conversion, an employer contribution of fifteen percent is common when social security contributions are saved.
 Claims from salary conversion are immediately vested.
-Purely employer-funded commitments generally become vested after three years of service and reaching the age of 21.
+Purely employer-funded commitments are typically vested after three years of service and upon reaching the age of 21.
 The benefits for employers are diverse.

-• Tax and social security savings for employees and employers.
+• Tax and social contribution savings for employees and employers.

 • Employer's obligation to contribute to salary conversion (usually fifteen percent).

-• Five implementation methods: direct insurance, pension fund, pension scheme, support fund, direct commitment.
+• Five implementation methods: direct insurance, pension fund, pension plan, support funds, direct commitment.

-• Vesting of claims after certain periods or immediately in the case of salary conversion.
+• Vesting of claims after certain periods or immediately with salary conversion.

-• Government incentives and improved framework conditions through the Occupational Pensions Strengthening Act (Betriebsrentenstärkungsgesetz, BRSG).
+• State support and improved conditions through the Occupational Pension Strengthening Act (BRSG).

-These facts demonstrate the attractiveness of employer-funded occupational pensions as a means of provision.
-In the following, we take a closer look at the practice.
+These facts demonstrate the attractiveness of employer-funded occupational pensions as an instrument for retirement provision.
+We will look more closely at practical aspects below.

-Practical Part: How Employer-Financed Occupational Pensions Work in Detail
+Practical Section: How Employer-Financed Occupational Pension Schemes Work in Detail

-In practice, the employer chooses one of the five implementation methods for the occupational pension scheme (bAV).
-With direct insurance, for example, the employer takes out a pension insurance policy for the employee.
-The contributions can be either entirely employer-financed or made through salary conversion by the employee, with the employer often providing a fifteen percent subsidy.
-A calculation example: If an employee converts 100 euros of their gross salary, they save on taxes and social security contributions.
-The employer adds 15 euros, so a total of 115 euros goes into the contract.
-The exact savings and net cost depend on the individual's tax class and income.
+In practice, the employer chooses one of the five implementation paths for the occupational pension scheme (bAV).
+For direct insurance, for example, the employer takes out a pension insurance policy for the employee.
+The contributions can be financed entirely by the employer or through salary conversion by the employee, whereupon the employer often provides a subsidy of fifteen percent.
+A calculation example: If an employee converts 100 euros of their gross salary, they save taxes and social security contributions.
+The employer adds 15 euros, resulting in a total of 115 euros flowing into the contract.
+The exact savings and net expense depend on the individual's tax class and income.
 The contributions flow directly from the gross salary into the pension contract.
-Whether an occupational pension scheme is worthwhile depends on such details.
+The question of whether an occupational pension scheme is worthwhile depends on such details.

-The payout at retirement age can be as a lifelong pension, a one-time capital payment, or in instalments.
-These payouts are then subject to tax, although the personal tax rate in retirement is often lower.
-In addition, contributions to health and long-term care insurance are due on benefits from the bAV, with an exemption threshold since 2020 (187.25 euros in 2025 for health insurance).
-The exact conditions and options should always be checked individually.
-The ability to transfer the bAV when changing jobs is another important aspect.
+The payout at retirement age can be as a lifelong pension, a one-time capital payment, or in installments.
+These payouts are then taxable, although the personal tax rate is often lower in retirement.
+Furthermore, contributions to health and long-term care insurance apply to benefits from the bAV, with an exemption since 2020 (187.25 euros in 2025 for health insurance).
+The exact conditions and options should always be examined individually.
+The ability to carry over the occupational pension scheme when changing jobs is another important aspect.

 Expert Depth: Legal Frameworks and Design Tips

-The Occupational Pensions Act (BetrAVG) forms the central legal foundation of occupational pension schemes (bAV).
-It governs, among other things, the entitlement to salary conversion (§ 1a BetrAVG), the vesting of pension rights (§ 1b BetrAVG), and insolvency protection (§ 7 ff.
+The Occupational Pensions Act (BetrAVG) forms the key legal basis for occupational pensions.
+It regulates, among other things, the entitlement to salary conversion (§ 1a BetrAVG), the non-forfeitability of accrued benefits (§ 1b BetrAVG), and insolvency protection (§ 7 ff.
 BetrAVG).
-Current rulings, such as those regarding the level of employer contributions in salary conversion or the adjustment of company pensions, continuously shape the legal landscape.
-Employers should design the pension scheme clearly and understandably and take their information duties towards employees seriously.
-Our expert tip: Careful documentation of all agreements regarding bAV prevents future uncertainties and potential legal disputes.
-The tax treatment of contributions and benefits is regulated by the Income Tax Act (EStG), particularly § 3 No. 63 EStG for the contribution phase and § 19 as well as § 22 No. 5 EStG for the benefits phase.
-It is advisable to seek professional advice when setting up and managing an employer-funded occupational pension to optimally leverage all legal and tax advantages and avoid pitfalls.
-This also applies to how one can tax-deduct bAV.
+Recent court rulings, such as those concerning the amount of employer contributions during salary conversion or adjustments to occupational pensions, continuously shape the legal landscape.
+Employers should design their pension schemes in a clear and understandable manner and take their information obligations to employees seriously.
+Our expert tip: Careful documentation of all agreements regarding occupational pensions avoids future ambiguities and possible legal disputes.
+The tax treatment of contributions and benefits is regulated in the Income Tax Act (EStG), particularly § 3 No. 63 EStG for the contribution phase and § 19 as well as § 22 No. 5 EStG for the benefits phase.
+It is advisable to seek expert advice when setting up and managing an employer-funded occupational pension to optimise all legal and tax advantages and avoid pitfalls.
+This also concerns the question of how to claim tax relief on occupational pensions.

-1. Choosing the appropriate implementation method while considering costs, administrative effort, and liability risks.
+1. Choosing the appropriate implementation method, taking into account costs, administrative effort, and liability risks.

-2. Meeting the obligation of a fifteen percent subsidy in salary conversion if social security contributions are saved.
+2. Fulfilling the obligation to provide a fifteen percent subsidy in the case of salary conversion, provided that social security contributions are saved.

-3. Paying attention to vesting periods (three years of service and completion of the 21st year of life for purely employer-funded commitments).
+3. Observing the non-forfeitability periods (three years of employment and completion of the 21st year of life for purely employer-financed commitments).

 4. Ensuring insolvency protection via the Pension Protection Association (PSVaG) for certain implementation methods.

-5. Clear communication of bAV regulations to employees.
+5. Clear communication of occupational pension regulations to employees.

-These points help to implement a solid and attractive employer-funded bAV.
-The question of what happens to the bAV upon termination is also relevant.
+These points help to implement a solid and attractive employer-funded occupational pension.
+The question of what happens to the pension upon termination is also relevant.

-For employees, employer-funded occupational pension schemes (bAV) are particularly attractive, as contributions up to certain limits are exempt from tax and social security contributions.
-In 2025, up to €7,728 (eight percent of the BBG West) can be invested tax-free and up to €3,864 (four percent of the BBG West) without social security contributions in specific bAV contracts.
-This results in a direct saving on net salary.
-An example: With a salary conversion of €200 per month, the net saving through tax and social security savings can be over €80, depending on the tax class.
-The deferred taxation in retirement is an important point: The paid-out occupational pension must be taxed.
+For employees, employer-funded occupational pension schemes are particularly attractive because contributions up to certain limits are tax and social security exempt.
+In 2025, up to €7,728 (eight percent of the BBG West) can be paid into certain occupational pension contracts tax-free and up to €3,864 (four percent of the BBG West) social security exempt.
+This leads to a direct saving on net salary.
+An example: With a salary conversion of €200 per month, the net savings due to tax and social security savings can exceed €80, depending on the tax class.
+The deferred taxation in retirement is an important point: The occupational pension paid out must be taxed.
 However, the personal tax rate in retirement is often lower.
-In addition, contributions to health and long-term care insurance are due on the occupational pension, with an allowance of €187.25 (as of 2025) for health insurance.
-Considerations regarding the cancellation and payout of the bAV should be carefully thought out, as this often brings disadvantages.
+In addition, contributions to health and long-term care insurance are payable on the occupational pension, with an exemption of €187.25 (as of 2025) applying to health insurance.
+Considerations regarding termination and payout of the occupational pension should be carefully considered, as this usually entails disadvantages.

-Vesting and Portability: Your Rights When Changing Jobs
+Vesting and Portability: Your Entitlements When Changing Jobs

-An important aspect of occupational pension schemes (bAV) is the vesting of entitlements.
-Contributions that employees make themselves through salary conversion are immediately vested.
-This means that the entitlement remains even if the employee leaves the company.
-For contributions financed solely by the employer, since 2018, the entitlement becomes vested if the employee is at least 21 years old upon leaving and the commitment has existed for at least three years.
-When changing jobs, the accumulated capital can be transferred to a new employer under certain conditions (portability).
-This often requires the new employer's consent and depends on the form of implementation.
-Alternatively, the contract can be made non-contributory with the old employer or continued privately if the form of implementation allows it.
-The exact regulations for the transfer of bAV should be clarified on a case-by-case basis.
+An important aspect of occupational pension schemes (bAV) is the non-forfeitability of entitlements.
+Contributions that employees make through salary conversion are immediately non-forfeitable.
+This means the entitlement remains even if one leaves the company.
+For purely employer-financed contributions, since 2018: the entitlement becomes non-forfeitable if the employee is at least 21 years old when leaving and the commitment has existed for at least three years.
+When changing jobs, the capital saved can, under certain conditions, be transferred to the new employer (portability).
+This often requires the new employer's consent and depends on the implementation method.
+Alternatively, the contract can be made non-contributory with the old employer or continued privately if the implementation method allows.
+The exact rules for transferring the bAV should be clarified on a case-by-case basis.

 FAQ

-What are the tax-free contributions to employer-funded occupational pension schemes?
+What are the tax-free contributions to employer-funded occupational pensions?

-In 2025, contributions of up to 7,728 euros (eight percent of the contribution assessment ceiling West) can be paid tax-free into certain implementation methods of occupational pension schemes.
-Of this, up to 3,864 euros (four percent of the BBG West) are also exempt from social security contributions.
+In 2025, contributions up to 7,728 euros (eight percent of the contribution assessment ceiling West) can be paid tax-free into certain implementation methods of occupational pension schemes.
+Of this, up to 3,864 euros (four percent of the contribution assessment ceiling West) are also exempt from social security contributions.

 When do my entitlements from an employer-funded occupational pension scheme become vested?

-Entitlements from salary conversion (employee contributions) are immediately vested.
-Purely employer-funded promises generally become vested when you leave the company at least 21 years old and the promise has existed for at least three years.
+Claims from salary conversion (the employee's own contributions) vest immediately.
+Purely employer-funded commitments generally vest if you are at least 21 years old upon leaving the company and the commitment has been in place for at least three years.

-What implementation methods are there for employer-funded occupational pension schemes?
+What implementation options are available for employer-funded occupational pension schemes?

-There are five implementation methods: direct insurance, pension funds, pension plans, support funds, and direct commitments (pension commitments).
-The employer selects the implementation method.
+There are five implementation methods: direct insurance, pension funds, pension funds, support funds, and direct commitments (pension commitments).
+The employer chooses the implementation method.

 Do I have to pay taxes and social contributions on the payout of my employer-funded occupational pension scheme?

-Yes, benefits from the occupational pension scheme are generally fully taxable in retirement (deferred taxation).
-In addition, contributions to statutory health and long-term care insurance apply, although there is an allowance for health insurance (187.25 euros in 2025).
+Yes, benefits from occupational pensions are generally fully taxable in retirement (deferred taxation).
+Additionally, contributions to statutory health and long-term care insurance apply, with a tax-free allowance for health insurance (187.25 euros in 2025).

-What is the employer's contribution to the occupational pension scheme?
+What is the employer's contribution to occupational pension schemes?

-If employees pay into direct insurance, pension funds, or a pension fund through salary conversion and the employer saves social security contributions as a result, they usually have to contribute fifteen percent of the conversion amount.
+When employees pay into a direct insurance, pension fund, or pension scheme through salary conversion and this saves the employer social security contributions, the employer is usually required to provide a supplement of fifteen percent of the conversion amount.

-Can I cancel my employer-funded occupational pension scheme and have it paid out?
+Can I terminate my employer-funded occupational pension and have it paid out to me?

-An early termination and payout of the occupational pension scheme is generally not provided for and is often associated with disadvantages.
-The occupational pension scheme is intended for long-term retirement provision and is usually only paid out upon retirement.
+An early termination and payout of the occupational pension scheme are generally not intended and often come with disadvantages.
+The occupational pension scheme is designed for long-term retirement savings and is normally only paid out upon retirement.

 Subscribe to our newsletter